pomelio/cookbook/docs/std_date.md

 # date
+Date represent a single moment in time in a platform-independent format.
+Date objects encapsulate an integral number that represents milliseconds since the midnight at the beginning of January 1, 1970, UTC (the epoch)
 > import std.date as date;

 ## from_number(value)
-> create a userdata time object from a number
+> create a userdata Date value from a number

+params:
 - value: milliseconds from the unix start time.

 - return value:
   > return the userdata time object

 ## from_string(value, fmt, timezone)
-> create a userdata time object from a string
+> create a userdata Date value from a string

+params:
 - value: the string of a time to parse.
 - fmt: date format
 - timezone: optional. the specified timezone